Shadowdrums/Shadow-Watch/README.md

 #### MonitorStation: this is your terminal to run the program

 This program is a Python script that allows the user to run multiple monitoring scripts on their computer.
-The scripts included are "Sniffer.py", "Resource-Monitor.py", "process-watcher.py", and "temp-watcher.py".
+The scripts included are "Sniffer.py", "Resource-Monitor.py", "process-watcher.py", and "temp-watcher.py" and "User-Watcher.py".

 The program first prompts the user for a password to ensure that unauthorized users cannot run the monitoring scripts.
 The user has three attempts to enter the correct password before the program stops prompting and instead runs a separate script called "loadbar.py".